daryldelrosario/co-profifteen_react-portfolio/README.md

 ```
 npm start
 ```
-This command starts the development server and opens the application in your default web browser.
-Any changes you make to the source code will automatically refresh the page.

 ## Deployment
-The application can be deployed to GitHub Pages.
 Follow the steps below to deploy on your own GitHub:

-### 1. Open `package.json` and re-configure the homepage to your own github repo:
+1. Open `package.json` and re-configure the homepage to your own github repo:
 ```
 "homepage": "https://<github_username>.github.io/<github_repository_name>"
 ```

-### 2. Deploy the application to GitHub pages using the following command:
+2. Deploy the application to GitHub pages using the following command:
 ```
 npm run deploy
 ```